fabrikschleichach/BEXIS2_Documents/Manuals/RPM/Manual.md

 * **Data Structure**: describes the structure of the data

 The Data Structure of a File is its technical format.

 The Data Structure of Tabular Data are its **Variables**.
 Each Variable is a specific instance of a variable template, which is defined by its Data Type, Unit and unique name.

 If you want to upload tabular data to the system, there must be a corresponding data structure.

 ## 2 Data Structure

-The **Data Structure Manager** is a tool to create, modify and delete Data Structures.
 Data Structures contain Variables, which are specific instances of Variable Templates.
 A variable can have the same name as its underlying template or be more specific, e.g. *variable template*: species_detected, *variable*: Parus_major.
+For every column of your tabular data you have to define a variable.

 ![image](https://user-images.githubusercontent.com/68608907/232013885-99b17aed-9d5d-4143-b3f4-921e7b86f240.png)